 School-wide Giving

 Each week, students in kindergarten through fifth grade bring coins to school to put in their classroom tzedakah boxes.
 The tzedakah boxes are emptied regularly and the Director of Integrated Jewish Learning works with the Student Senate to distribute the funds.
 In the past, funds have been distributed to Jewish Family Service, Plant A Tree with Jewish National Fund, and other local and national organizations.
-By giving tzedakah and performing various mitzvot throughout the year, students at Shlenker learn that repairing the world begins with a single act of kindness.